Measurements

 Here \(A, B\) represents block names and \(i, j\) indices within the block.
 The measurement

-is turned on by setting measure_nn_static
+is turned on by setting measure_nn_static in the solve_params to True.
+The result of the

-attribute of the solver object, as a Python
+accumulation is accessible through the results.nn_static attribute of the solver object, as a Python

 dictionary that associates a matrix to a pair of block names.
 For example the static density correlation function

-of the spin up block with itself is acccessed as results.nn_static[("up", "up")]
+of the spin up block with itself is acccessed as results.nn_static[("up", "up")].

 Dynamic density correlation function